• journal prompts for self growth

 And while 26.2 miles isn’t anything to sneeze at, there are people running longer distances that I will likely never reach.

 Instead, I focus on my individual achievements.
 My goals.
 My improvements.
 My personal records.
 My experiences.
 Just because there are a ton of runners who can run faster and farther than me doesn’t mean I’m not worthy of running.
-It would be silly to use that as a reason not to run!
+It would be silly to use that as a reason not to run.

 But how many times have I stopped myself from doing something because I knew there were people out there who were better than me?

-The short answer: Too many.
+The short answer: too many.

 Have you ever not applied for a job that really called to you because you figured there were people more qualified than you?
 Have you ever not joined that class you really wanted to try because you worried everyone else would be better than you?
 Did you not start your blog or offer to teach that online class because you figured there were already thousands of blogs and online classes better than yours?